nhmathis/AccelerateGitTutorial/README.md

 ## JSON

-The vsm json file is the rule book for accelerate, in this file you assing all the different stages, linking rules, and integrations.
+The vsm json file is the rule book for accelerate, in this file you assign all the different stages, linking rules, and integrations.
-When edited correctly your VSM dashboard its updated and the right taks will appear and be tracked trhoughtout your pocess.
+When edited correctly your VSM dashboard its updated and the right task will appear and be tracked throughout your process.

-The JSON file has the following tree strucutre:
+The JSON file has the following tree structure:
 * VSM
   * phases
       * stages